 Also called partial mastectomy, breast-conserving surgery, breast-sparing surgery, and wide excision, a lumpectomy removes a breast tumor and a small amount of normal tissue around it.
 Lumpectomy is a common treatment for small, early-stage breast cancer.
 Your doctor may also recommend a lumpectomy to remove fibroadenomas, a benign type of breast tumor.

 Are you or someone you love facing breast cancer?
-You can rely on our team of expert oncologists at Dignity Health’s Cancer Center.
+You can rely on our team of expert oncologists at Dignity Health – Cancer Institute at St. Joseph's Hospital and Medical Center.
 We are dedicated to the prevention, diagnosis, and treatment of breast cancer, providing specialized, world-class cancer care with humankindness.
-Find a Doctor near you today or call 855.666.2839 (8222).
+Find a Doctor near you today or call (602) 406-8222.

 The general risks of any surgery include reactions to anesthesia, bleeding, blood clots, and infections.
 Other risks of a lumpectomy include: